 Nowadays a Wedding Invitation is no longer just a single Invitation and RSVP Card… A typical Wedding Invitation consists of a whole Suite that’s made up of 2, 3, or even 4 little inserts.
 So in this post I thought I’d explain exactly what some of these inserts are… to be honest… some are necessary, but some are simply just nice to have.
-But once you know what they are, you can decide whether you’ll need/want to include any of them in your own Wedding Invitation Suite or not!
+But at least once you know what they are, you can decide which ones you’d like to include and those you’d like to leave out of your Wedding Invitation Suite.

 WEDDING INVITATION, so this is an obvious requirement, not only does your Wedding Invitation provide all the pertinent details of your wedding, but whether you like it or not, your Wedding Invitation will set the tone of your day – so be careful to choose a design that reflects the style of day you’re having…